stephband/breakpoint/README.md

 <code>enterFn</code> is now called whenever the window is resized or scrolled and the conditions in the <code>query</code> become true.
 <code>exitFn</code> is called whenever the window is resized or scrolled and the conditions in the <code>query</code> become false.

-All properties of the query are optional.
+All properties of the query are optional:

+    minWidth
+    maxWidth
+    minHeight
+    maxHeight
+    minScrollTop
+    maxScrollTop
+    minScrollBottom
+    maxScrollBottom

 ### Dependencies